 When it comes to the world of window joinery and door joinery, joints are at the heart of it all.
 The act of joining two simple elements together to create incredibly complex structures is both a science and an art form.

-It’s no secret that the better the joint you use, the longer whatever you are making, be it windows, doors or something else, will last…
+It’s no secret that the better the joint you use, the longer whatever you are making will last, be it windows, doors or something else…

 Why do joints matter in window and door joinery?